Last update: 6/5/2021

 COVID-19 testing in Puerto Rico

 Your country may require you to take a PCR test in order to fly back home.
-If you need to get tested in Puerto Rico, you can find information on testing here.
+If you need to get a PCR test in Puerto Rico, you can find information on testing here (in Spanish).

 Puerto Rico reopening its borders to tourists – F.A.Q.